How to Become a Welding Inspector: Step-by-Step Career Guide

 Step 3: Pass Welding Inspector Certification Exam

-Welders who have attained a high school diploma or a postsecondary degree and completed three years of documented work experience may apply to become Certified Welding Inspectors (CWIs).
+Welders who have attained a postsecondary certificate, diploma or degree and completed 3-4 years of documented work experience may apply to become Certified Welding Inspectors (CWIs) from the American Welding Society (AWS).
 The certification exam covers three areas, including welding fundamentals, practical applications and welding code application.
 Certifications generally last three years; however, CWIs can take additional exams or courses in order to prolong recertification for up to nine years.

 - Consider attaining endorsements.
 CWIs also can earn supplemental inspection credentials.
 While not required, these endorsements might allow CWIs to execute inspections that might have been excluded due to customer or jurisdictional requirements, such as inspections of bridges and railroads.
 Upon passage of a qualifying codebook exam, inspectors are given a separate endorsement card and certificate of completion.